reaksmeyun/knowMeWell/README.md

 ---

 ## Key Features
-- 📱 **Mobile-friendly design** – Optimized for all devices so you can explore anytime, anywhere.
+- 📱 **User-friendly design** – Optimized for all devices so you can explore anytime, anywhere.
 - 📊 **Visualized results** – Interactive charts and progress bars make your personality insights easy to understand.
 - 💡 **Personalized insights** – Tailored explanations help you understand your strengths, weaknesses, and tendencies.
 - 🎨 **Clean & consistent interface** – Focus on exploring yourself without distractions.